universe/electron-state/README.md

 import * as ReactDOM from 'react-dom';

-// ElectronState delivers a React hook for your convenience. import { useElectronState } from 'electron-state';
+// ElectronState delivers a React hook for your convenience. import { useElectronState } from 'electron-state/hooks';

 // You can import your custom `ElectronState` models into the renderer process. import UserState from './UserState';